-Linkage Loca ti on Iden tifi er on Figure 5 Is the loca ti on subject to current impacts due to absence of a linkage?
+l I Linkage .oca ti on den tifi er on Figure 4 Reference Photos Is the loca ti on subject to current/future impacts due to absence of a linkage?
 Would a linkage minimize/ eliminate those impacts?
-Is there a signi fi cant ecological feature(s) present?
-Would the linkage connect exis ti ng managed trails or would new trail sec ti ons also be required?
-Is the loca ti on located along a uti lity route (u ti lity overlay) to minimize impacts & enhance accessibility?
-Supported by/ Compliance with Guidelines C Looking east from south bank of creek (August 2017) Looking uses from south bank of creek (August 2017) Looking uses from south bank of creek (August 2017) Looking uses from south bank of creek (August 2017) No. There are few indications that this area is subject to user access across the creek.
+Is there a signi fi cant ecological feature(s) present? minimize impacts & enhance Supported by/ Compliance with Guidelines?
+Recommended for implementation?
+Looking east from south bank of creek (August 2017) Looking west from south bank of creek (August 2017) No There are few indications that this area is subject to user access across the creek.
 There is some evidence that users accessing the managed trail along the eastern bank of the creek may move to the water's edge.
-N/A Yes.
-Sensitive floodplain Species at Risk and Species of Conservation Concern habitat is mapped on both sides of the creek.
-These species include False Rue-anemone and American Gromwell.
-No. A linkage would connect a managed trail to the east and require new trails on the west side and/or formalizing unmanaged trails.
-Yes.
-A linkage would overlap the already established Utility Overlay which is comprised primarily of forest habitat and wouldn't result in fragmenting forest habitats.
-The Utility Overlay is to be maintained at 4 metres wide whereas fragmentation of habitats is generally considered to occur where there are gaps of 20 metres wide or greater (ORMCP Technical Paper 7).
-No. This linkage would not be in compliance with Chart 3 of the Guidelines due to presence of significant ecological features that would require relocation.
+N/A No A linkage would connect a managed trail to the east and require new trails on the west side and/or formalizing unmanaged trails.
+Yes A linkage would overlap the already established 4 m wide Utility Overlay which is comprised primarily of cultural meadow/ forest habitat.
+Placement within the Utility Overlay would generally not be considered fragmentation of forest habitat as the overlay is to be maintained at 4 m whereas provincial guidelines consider fragmentation to be gaps of 20 metres wide or greater (ORMCP Technical Paper 7, Natural Heritage Reference Manual).
+This linkage would be limited with respect to accessibility as it would connect two Level 1 trails (based on the trail concept plan presented in this CMP).
+No This linkage would not be in compliance with Chart 3 of the Guidelines due to presence of significant ecological features that would require relocation.
+Not recommended to be included in Sustainable Trail Concept Plan.

-Linkage Loca ti o Iden tifi Figure ! e on ier on 5 Is the loca ti on subject to current impacts due to absence of a linkage?
+Linkage Loca ti on Iden tifi er on Figure 4 Reference Photos Is the location subject to current/future impacts due to absence of a linkage?
 Would a linkage minimize/ eliminate those impacts?
-Is there a signi fi cant ecological feature(s) present?
-Would the linkage connect exis ti ng managed trails or would new trail sec ti ons also be required?
-Is the loca ti on located along a uti lity route (u ti lity overlay) to minimize impacts & enhance accessibility?
-Supported by/ Compliance with Guidelines C Image: A start of the start Yes.
-There is evidence that users are congregating at the creek banks and possibly crossing during periods of low-water or iced over conditions.
-Yes.
-Installation of a linkage would help direct people to the managed trail loops instead of using nearby unmanaged trails.
-A linkage would reduce impacts to the creek banks by formally connecting two segments of managed trails for users to access in a controlled manner No. There are no significant features mapped where the linkage would be located.
-Yes.
-A linkage would connect two existing, managed trail loops.
-Yes.
-A linkage would overlap the already established Utility Overlay which is comprised primarily of cultural meadow habitat and wouldn't result in fragmenting forest habitats.
-The Utility Overlay is to be maintained at 4 metres wide whereas fragmentation of habitats is generally considered to occur where there are gaps of 20 metres wide or greater (ORMCP Technical Paper 7).
-Yes.
-This linkage would be in compliance with Chart 3 of the Guidelines This option is further discussed in Sec ti on 4.4.
+Is there a significant ecological feature(s) present?
+Would the linkage connect exis ti ng managed trails or would new trail sec ti ons also be required? minimize impacts & enhance Supported by/ Compliance with Guidelines?
+Recommended for implementation?
+D Looking south from north bank (August 2017) Looking north from south bank (August 2017) Yes There is evidence that users are congregating at the creek banks and possibly crossing during periods of low-water or iced over conditions.
+Yes Installation of a linkage would help direct people to the managed trail loops instead of using nearby unmanaged trails.
+A linkage would reduce impacts to the creek banks by formally connecting two segments of managed trails for users to access in a controlled manner No There are no significant features mapped where the linkage would be located.
+Yes A linkage would connect two existing, managed trail loops.
+Yes A linkage would overlap the already established 4 m wide Utility Overlay which is comprised primarily of cultural meadow/ forest habitat.
+Placement within the Utility Overlay would generally not be considered fragmentation of forest habitat as the overlay is to be maintained at 4 m whereas provincial guidelines consider fragmentation to be gaps of 20 metres wide or greater (ORMCP Technical Paper 7, Natural Heritage Reference Manual).
+This linkage would be limited with respect to accessibility as it would connect to a Level 1 trail on the north side (based on the trail concept plan presented in this CMP).
+Yes This linkage would be in compliance with Chart 3 of the Guidelines.
+Not recommended to be included in Sustainable Trail Concept Plan.